-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of HIV/AIDS Alliance for Region Two, Inc., (a non-profit organization) which comprise the consolidated statement of financial position as of December 31, 2021 and the related consolidated statements of activities and changes in net assets, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated June 28, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of HIV/AIDS Alliance for Region Two, Inc. (a non-profit organization) which comprise the consolidated statement of financial position as of December 31, 2022 and the related consolidated statements of activities and changes in net assets, functional expense, and cash flows for the year then ended, and the related notes to the consolidated financial statements (hereafter financial statements), and have issued our report thereon dated June 28, 2023.